uwinkler/restate/README.md

 }
 ```

 Even if the code above looks like plain Javascript, it is indeed Typescript.
+The `setAge` function
+is typed and will only accept a number.
+The `setName` function will only accept a string.

-There is a full example on [StackBlitz](https://stackblitz.com/edit/hello-restate?file=src%2FApp.tsx).
+There is a full example on [StackBlitz](https://stackblitz.com/edit/hello-restate?file=src%2FApp.tsx) you can play with.

 The documentation is also available [here](https://master--restate.netlify.app/).